karatelabs/karate/examples/ui-test/README.md

 * method post
 ```

-Within a test script, as a convenience, the `driver` object, exposes an `http` property, which makes it easy to make custom-crafted WebDriver requests using [this class](../../karate-core/src/main/java/com/intuit/karate/Http.java).
+Within a test script, as a convenience, the `driver` object exposes an `http` property, which makes it easy to make custom-crafted WebDriver requests using the [`Http` helper / class](../../karate-core/src/main/java/com/intuit/karate/Http.java).
+Note that this will be available only after the [`driver` keyword](https://github.com/intuit/karate/tree/master/karate-core#driver) has been used, and thus a WebDriver session has been initialized.

 Here is an example of [getting the page title](https://w3c.github.io/webdriver/#get-title):